matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Load-Featured.jpg)

+Molecules featured by Nanome for their interesting properties or background.

 #### Database

 ![](/assets/navigating-page/Load-Database.jpg)

 From the Database tab, structures can be directly loaded from RCSB, DrugBank (plus and above only), or Pubchem (plus and above only).

-custom database?
+Custom database can be added by changing the config file.

 #### Keyword